the-ninja-turtles/turtle/project-service/docs/api.md

 <a name="external-projects-details"/>
 ### Fetch Project

 Get a project's users, sprints and tasks.
-Tasks are ordered ascending by `rank`.
+Tasks are placed in `currentSprint`, `nextSprint`, or `backlog` depending on where they reside.
+Tasks are ordered by the last provided positioning (see `positions` endpoint for how to reorder tasks).

+If there is no current ongoing sprint, `currentSprint` will not be in the response.

 - **URL**
   + `/projects/:projectId`